GeekAndDadDad/chore/README.md

 Chore is a window into what we are already doing, plus annotation and structure.

-The Chore Graph is a DAG (Directed Acyclic Graph).
+The Chore Graph is the taxonomy of work.
+The Chore Graph is a DAG (Directed Acyclic Graph) of Chore objects.

 Each Chore has:
   - chore name, ideally no more than three words lowercase, and three syllables max desirable